 Overview of the 1937 Nanjing Massacre in China and the Missionaries Who Bore Witness

 Chronology of the journey toward the Common Global Ministries Board

-- 1967 Establishment of a Joint Southern Asia Office, with shared staff.
+- 1967 Establishment of a Joint Southern Asia Office with shared staff.

 - 1971 Joint Office for Latin America discontinued.

-- 1989 UCC General Synod and Disciples General Assembly vote the establishment of an “Ecumenical Partnership” between the two communions.
+- 1989 UCC General Synod and Disciples General Assembly vote for the establishment of an “Ecumenical Partnership” between the two communions.

-Common Ministry in Latin America and the Caribbean established, with one executive and shared staff in Indianapolis and New York.
+Common Ministry in Latin America and the Caribbean was established, with one executive and shared staff in Indianapolis and New York.